Prehistorik Man: Reception

 The Super NES version of the game received positive reviews.
-Electronic Gaming Monthly gave the game an 8.8 out of 10 and their "Game of the Month" award.
+Electronic Gaming Monthly gave their "Game of the Month" award.
 They particularly lauded the game's storyline, humorous sound effects, strong play control, and numerous secrets.
-Famicom Tsūshin scored the Super Famicom version of Prehistorik Man a 27 out of 40.

 The Game Boy Advance and DSiware ports, however, have received mixed reviews.
-Metacritic game the Game Boy Advance version of the game a 69 out of 100, with one critic saying that while the game is a solid platformer, it is at the same time, rather generic.
+Metacritic gave the Game Boy Advance version of the game a 69 out of 100, with one critic saying that while the game is a solid platformer, it is at the same time, rather generic.
 Frank Provo of GameSpot, however, praised the music and gave the game a 6.1 of 10, saying that Prehistorik Man is a weekend diversion from the GBA's more substantial fare.
 For the DSiware port, Desiree Turner of Nintendo Life gave the game 3 stars of 5.
 Game Informer gave the game an overall score of 8 out of 10 praising the game's originality for being an action/platformer.

 The game sold more than 160,000 units.